 Sure!
 Use strong green tea or use a green tea powder.

 Or use matcha powder to make a matcha green tea smoothie.

 How to thicken this smoothie

-To thicken this Easy Berry Quick Ice Tea Smoothie recipe, add some ice cubes to the blender before adding the seltzer.
+To thicken this easy ice tea smoothie recipe, add some ice cubes to the blender before adding the seltzer.
 Pulse until the ice cubes are pulverized.

 More drink recipes

 Love healthy smoothie recipes?
-Rev up your day with these drinks:
+Rev up your day with these easy recipes:

 Looking for more iced tea recipes?
 Try these: